 The programme is funded by ISP and is intended in the first instance to provide for three years of funded support for staff.
-The programme is supported by the Senior Leadership Team at ISP and three external supervising tutors with experience of international education, and school and university teaching.
+The programme, currently in its third year, is supported by the Senior Leadership Team at ISP and three external supervising tutors with experience of international education, and school and university teaching.

 The goal of the programme is to use research to change practice at ISP, as well as to inform strategic direction, vision and mission.

 "...turning intuitive and spontaneous judgements into more systematic investigations, starting with the everyday questions which teachers ask themselves" (Handscomb, 2013)